faranalytics/socketnaut/README.md

 ## Tuning Strategies

 Socketnaut scaling can be tuned by specifying a minimum and maximum number of allocated `ServiceAgent` Worker threads.
 The minimum and maximum number of `ServiceAgent` threads can be specified in the constructor of each `ServiceProxy` by assigning values to the `minWorkers` and `maxWorkers` parameters.
-Further, the `workersCheckingInterval` can be used in order to set the frequency at which `ServiceAgent`s are culled until the `minWorkers` threshold is reached.
+Further, the `workersCheckingInterval` can be used in order to set the frequency at which Worker threads are culled until the `minWorkers` threshold is reached.

 ### `ServiceProxy` constructor parameters relevant to tuning:
 #### socketnaut.createServiceProxy(options)